khaosdoctor/my-notes/node/node-under-the-hood.md

 As we said, the Lithium compiler takes the HIR and translates into a machine-specific low-level intermediate representation (LIR).
 Which is conceptually similar to what a machine code should be, but also platform independent.

-While this LIR is being generated, new code optimizations are applied, but this time those are low-level optimizations.
+While this LIR is being generated, new code optimisations are applied, but this time those are low-level optimisations.

 In the end, this LIR is read and Crankshaft generates a sequence of native instructions for every Lithium instruction, the OSR is applied and then the code is executed.